MAIF/shapash/docs/index.rst

 **Shapash** features:
 ---------------------

-- Compatible with Shap & Lime
+- Compatibility with Shap & Lime
 - Uses Shap backend to display results in a few lines of code
 - Encoders objects and features dictionaries used for clear results
-- Compatible with category_encoders & Sklearn ColumnTransformer
+- Compatibility with category_encoders & Sklearn ColumnTransformer
-- Visualizations of global and local explainability
+- Global and local explainability visualizations
-- Webapp to easily navigate from global to local
+- Web app for easy navigation from global to local
-- Select subsets for further analysis of explainability by filtering on explanatory and additional features, correct or wrong predictions
+- Subset selection for in-depth explainability analysis by filtering explanatory and additional features, as well as correct or wrong predictions
-- Summarizes local explanation
+- Local explanation summarization
 - Offers several parameters in order to sum up in the most suitable way for your use case
 - Exports your local summaries to Pandas DataFrames
-- Usable for Regression, Binary Classification or Multiclass
+- Applicable for Regression, Binary Classification or Multiclass
 - Compatible with most of sklearn, lightgbm, catboost, xgboost models
-- Relevant for exploration and **also** deployment (through an API or in Batch mode) for operational use
+- Suitable for exploration and **also** deployment (through an API or in Batch mode) for operational use
-- Freeze different aspects of a data science project as a basis of an audit report
+- Freezes various aspects of a data science project as a basis for audit reports

-**Shapash** is easy to install and use:
-It provides a SmartExplainer class to understand your model and summarize explanation with a simple syntax.
+**Shapash** is easy to install and use, offering a SmartExplainer class to understand your model and summarize explanations with simple syntax.

 High adaptability:
-Very few arguments are required to display results.
-But the more you work on cleaning and documenting the data, the clearer the results will be for the end user.
+Although only a few arguments are needed to display results, the more effort you put into cleaning and documenting the data, the clearer the results will be for the end user.

 .. toctree::